 You can see them here.
 Once you have it set to the space you want (when the stones are close to each other the grinding is finer, when they are spaced apart, it is more coarse…), you screw the top back on which holds the handle in place.

-Well, it’s not pure white flour, it’s got some crushed hulls in it, but I am looking at it as whole wheat buckwheat flour.
+Ta-da flour!
+Well, it’s not pure white flour, it’s got some tiny crushed hulls in it, but I am looking at it as whole wheat buckwheat flour.
 Gotta stay positive.

 I ended up with about a cup of flour.
 A lot of my seeds were sacrificed in my scientific experiments.
 The good news is that there are still a lot of plants in the field.
 So I have more to work with.
 I see a batch of homemade buckwheat pancakes in our future.

-- Take your kids to as many walks in nature as possible.
+Take your kids on as many walks in nature as possible.

 OK, I am off to meet the Kardashians now.